robbriers/biotic/README.md

 ### Repository for the development of the biotic package for R.
 This package allows you to calculate a range of UK freshwater invertebrate biotic indices.
-This is still under development; most functions currently work but still need to add in Oligochaete grouping, complete tests and draft vignette.
-Documentation also needs updating
+This is still under development; core functions are working but I need to complete unit tests and draft vignette.